LouisCasillas/MyNotes/Misc/story-ideas.md

 - story from the perspective of a prisoner escaping from his prison cell

 - A demon or alien species with lots of power is interracting with humans and the human thinks they must be very old to be so powerful but the demon/alien says "Oh no I'm fairly young.
 3 of your years."

+- Two enemy teams trying to fight each other on a bridge and while approaching each other they spot a bomb on the bridge.
+Each side yelling and taunting the other while one bomb disposal guy slowly works to remove the bomb.